uob-mu3e/daq_wiki/February 14th, 2022 - DAQ meeting.md

 * Currently trying to check data lines with PRBS data, but don't manage to see anything different to K28.5 with the PRBS single configuration (investigating).

 * Proposal for SciFi DAQ meeting next week (Cristina, Yannick, Konrad, Marius, Martin, Nik ..?) to discuss milestones, roadmap and group contributions.
-Next Monday after DAQ meeting?
+Next Monday after DAQ meeting - will be organized (Nik absent, rest will perpare)

 ### Geneva ###

+Not present

 ### Heidelberg Pixels ###

+Luigi/Pepe:

+* Installed DAQ, use telescope card, see the same issues as in December beam time.
+Debugging.
+* New probe card being designed, will require yet another pinout

 ### Heidelberg Tiles ###

+No news

 ### KIT ###

+No news

 ### MIDAS ###

+No news

 ### Heidelberg telescope upgrade ###

 * Arrived hardware:
     * PHY does not work
-    * Remote test of the fourth card possible
+    * Remote test of the fourth card possible - yes, Martin will do.
 * Currently working on the data path
-* Is an OS running on the NIOS?
+* Is an OS running on the NIOS? - No.

 ### Pull requests ###